VrushankPatel/interview-matters/system-design/load-balancing-and-routing/README.md

 - What is sticky sessions and when to use them?
 - Describe how NGINX implements load balancing.
 - How to handle health checks in a load balancer?

-## Common Interview Questions
-- Explain Layer 4 vs Layer 7 load balancing.
-- How does round-robin work and its limitations?
-- What are health checks and why are they important?
-- Describe geo-based routing.
-- How to handle session persistence in load balancers?

 ## References
 - NGINX Load Balancing documentation.